joshwest27/learning-journal/LJ-code201-day2.md

 #Learning Journal Day 13

 Lab was tough today.
 I understood the concept but couldnt quite make it work for quite sometime.
 I had to get a lot of assistance today which is a bit frustrating since I couldnt figure it out on my own.
 Local storage seemed simple in the demo but lining everything up was much more difficult.
 With more practice I should have a better understanding.

+#Learning Journal Day 14

+Day 14 was short for me.
+I had an appointment up in Marysville so I wasnt there for the lecture.
+I was able to watch the video recording of the lecture and I do love the animation aspect of coding.
+Lab was a bit tougher as my group had some merge conflicts that slowed us down quite a bit.
+Overall I am happy where I am at in this class and look forward to learning more.